-For the 91-level model extension into the mesosphere, it was found that the TL model was unstable in certain situation.
-This was resolved by introducing smooting of the trajectory fields, if the innerloop resolution is T255, or higher.
-This is implemented as a fourth-order diffusion filter applied to the spectral trajectory fields, reducing the amplitude of the shortes wave by a factor five.
+It was found that the TL model was unstable in the mesosphere in certain situations.
+This was resolved by smoothing the trajectory fields if the inner-loop resolution is T255 or higher.
+It is implemented as a fourth-order diffusion filter applied to the spectral trajectory fields, reducing the amplitude of the shortest wave by a factor five.
 This is done in TRAJ_MAIN just before the fields are written to files in ifstraj.
-The filtering is controlled by the variables FILTERFACTOR, FILTEREXPO, FILTERRESOL in NAMVAR, available also in prepIFS.
-In addition, it was found necessary to reduce the amplitude of the analysis increments near the top of the L91 model.
-They are tapered to zero applying the factor REDINC, over the topmost NLEV_REDINC=4 levels (NAMJG), in RDFPINC.
+The filtering is controlled by the variables FILTERFACTOR, FILTEREXPO, FILTERRESOL in NAMVAR.
+In addition, it was found necessary to reduce the amplitude of the analysis increments near the top of the model.
+They are tapered to zero applying the factor REDINC, over the topmost NLEV_REDINC levels (NAMJG), in RDFPINC.

-2.2.4 Pre-conditioning and control variable
+2.2.4 Minimization, preconditioning and control variable